 The Home Language curriculum

-Home Language teachers work with the Mother Tongue Coordinator to create a curriculum pathway for students to study their home language up through the IB Diploma.
+Home Language teachers work with the Head of Home Languages to create a curriculum pathway for students to study their home language up through the IB Diploma.
 The curriculum mirrors, but is not limited to, the progression of skills which is taught in English class and both language and literature will be taught.

 How learning is measured